 5. You don't go "to the beach."
 You go "down the shore."
-Unless you already live in a Shore town, then you go "to the beach."
+Unless you already live in a Shore town, or are staying overnight in one, then you go "to the beach."

 6. You've gone down the shore, and gotten stuck at a drawbridge, and when the bridge is fully open, you see what it's been opened for: A dinky little boat with a 100-foot-high mast.
 That little thing has held everybody up?
 Where's a torpedo when you need one?

 7. You know that pizza tastes better at the shore.
 So do french fries.

 8. You wince at the mention of "the New York Giants" and "the New York Jets" -- even if you want them to win.

 9. You've ever told a Ranger fan, "The Hudson River is that way.
 And when you get there, keep walking!"

 10. You've emphasized the first syllable in "Nutley" or "Piscataway."

 11. You've had to explain what "a Rutgers" is.